 On March 30, 2018, the Corporation loaned US\$6.0 million to Kimco to replace existing subordinated debt.
-The Corporation is entitled to and is collecting, an annual yield of 12% (US\$0.7 million).
+The loan has a five year term and an annual yield of 12% (US\$0.7 million).
 As a result of the refinancing in April 2018, Kimco commenced fixed annual distributions to Alaris of US\$1.2 million (paid monthly) and a quarterly cash flow sweep up to the maximum contracted distributions subject to certain bank covenants being met.